aaronwins356/Crippel-Trader/README.md

 ## 🧰 Troubleshooting Tips
 - ❌ **Dashboard says "offline"?** Ensure the trading process is running and the WebSocket endpoint configured in the frontend is reachable.
 - 🔑 **Live trading fails to authenticate?** Double-check `api.kraken_key`/`api.kraken_secret` and confirm the API key has trading permissions.
-- 🤖 **Assistant not responding?** Verify the local model server is up, accessible, and the `llm.endpoint` matches the exposed port.
+- 🤖 **Assistant not responding?** Ensure the backend has access to your local weights, the `AI_BACKEND` env matches the model type, and the dashboard's API base URL points to the running FastAPI instance.

 ## 📜 License
 This project is released under the MIT License.
 See [`LICENSE`](LICENSE) for details.